gardener/gardener/docs/extensions/overview.md

 # Extensibility overview

-Currently, everything is developed in-tree, i.e., all cloud providers and the configuration for all the supported operating systems are released together with the Gardener core itself.
+Initially, everything was developed in-tree in the Gardener project.
+All cloud providers and the configuration for all the supported operating systems were released together with the Gardener core itself.
-The project has grown to a size where it gets more and more difficult to add new providers and to maintain the existing code base.
+But as the project grew, it got more and more difficult to add new providers and maintain the existing code base.
-As a consequence, in order to become more agile and flexible again, we proposed [GEP-1](../proposals/01-extensibility.md) (Gardener Enhancement Proposal).
+As a consequence and in order to become agile and flexible again, we proposed [GEP-1](../proposals/01-extensibility.md) (Gardener Enhancement Proposal).
-The document describes a future architecture and envisions to keep the Gardener core logic independent of provider-specific knowledge (similar to what Kubernetes is trying to achieve with their [out-of-tree cloud providers](https://github.com/kubernetes/enhancements/issues/88) or their [CSI volume plugins](https://github.com/kubernetes/community/pull/1258)).
+The document describes an out-of-tree extension architecture that keeps the Gardener core logic independent of provider-specific knowledge (similar to what Kubernetes has achieved with [out-of-tree cloud providers](https://github.com/kubernetes/enhancements/issues/88) or with [CSI volume plugins](https://github.com/kubernetes/community/pull/1258)).

 ## Basic concepts